amille90/osticket-ticket-cycle/README.md

 <img src="https://i.imgur.com/EgRdQ3j.png"/>
 </p>
 <p>
 Click on the ticket subject line link to open it.
 As you can see it shows that the ticket was sent form Karen.
-At the top it shows that this is Johns account.
+At the top it shows that this is John's account.
 </p>
 <br />
 Step 9: